EPA Halts New Uses Of Pesticides Linked To Bee Decline

 In the letter, EPA asks manufacturers with pending registrations for the neonicotinoids clothianidin, dinotefuran, imidacloprid, and thiamethoxam to withdraw them or delete any references to using them outdoors.

 Without the risk assessment data, EPA “is unlikely to be in a position to determine that such uses would avoid ‘unreasonable adverse effects on the environment,’ ” wrote Office of Pesticide Programs Director Jack Housenger.
-Manufacturers are producing those data as part of an EPA review of neonicotinoids’ registrations under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA).
+Manufacturers are producing those data as part of an EPA review of registrations of neonicotinoids under the Federal Insecticide, Fungicide & Rodenticide Act (FIFRA).

 CropLife America, the pesticide industry’s trade association, criticized the action.
-It “will adversely impact growers’ ability to meet future crop protection needs and access necessary products,” the association says.
-“Pollinator health is essential to farming, and the crop protection industry continually works to develop the most precise products that minimize effects on non-target organisms.”
+It “will adversely impact growers’ ability to meet future crop protection needs and access necessary products,” the group says.
+“Pollinator health is essential to farming, and the crop protection industry continually works to develop the most precise products that minimize effects on nontarget organisms.”

 An alliance of environmental and wildlife groups says EPA needs to do much more.

-“EPA has finally admitted it lacks the basic data needed to determine whether bees, other pollinators, or the environment will be adversely affected by neonicotinoids,” says Peter T. Jenkins, attorney for the Center for Food Safety.
+“EPA has finally admitted it lacks the basic data needed to determine whether bees, other pollinators, or the environment will be adversely affected by neonicotinoids,” says Peter T. Jenkins, attorney for the Center for Food Safety, an environmental nonprofit.

 “If EPA is unable to assess the safety of new uses, the agency similarly is not able to assess the safety of the close to 100 outdoor uses already approved,” Jenkins says.
 Under federal regulations, he adds, EPA has no option “other than to suspend the existing uses, as well as follow through with its moratorium on the proposed new uses.”